taro-shono/exif-rotate-js/README.md

 # exif-rotate-js

-Simple use file API.
-You can use input file, show preview images.
+When you use input file, you can see preview images.

 ## WHAT'S THIS MODULE

 - preview on file upload images.
-- use file API correct to mobile.
+- use file API, correct to mobile.
+- resize image's file size and size.

 ## HOW IT'S WORKS